 Sun City Precinct, Two Rocks has a moderate level of integrity.
 The majority of the infrastructure of the marina and shopping centre complex appears original.
-The former Atlantis Marine Park has few remaining visible elements and this impacts the overall integrity of the Precinct.

 Two Rocks Marina has a moderate level of integrity with the general form and structure of the marina appearing to be intact.
 The storage buildings to the hardstand have been demolished and landscaping and upgrade works to the marina foreshore are being undertaken as of May 2022.